rfullam-boomi/HealthApp/README.md

 ```
 {
         "developerName": "TestResult",
-        "developerSummary": "The result of a single test round"
+        "developerSummary": "The result of a single test round",
         "elementType": "TYPE",
         "properties": [
             {